danielolvera21/regex-gist/gist-template.md

 ### Flags

+Flags are optional parameters, in the form of an alphabet character, that can be added to alter the way the expression searches for a string.
+For example, "i" refers to ignore casing, which carries out a case insensitive search.
+There are no flags in this regular expression.

 ### Grouping and Capturing

 Parenthesis () are used to capture parts of an expression and separate them into groups.